 - let’s be honest: it’s about happiness and cosiness – who wouldn’t enjoy these?!

 The Little Book of Hygge is about culture and how to live better, happier.
 Why wouldn’t you want to read about how you can be happier?
 As far as I understood, the Danes are all about finding happiness in small things, living the moment and appreciate it all.

-There is an ugly truth that I have to say: the Northern lifestyle obsessing came all of the sudden.
+There is an ugly truth that I have to say: the Northern lifestyle obsessing came all of a sudden.
 Everyone is now obsessed with Scandinavian home decor, everything from IKEA is amazing and so on.
 I don’t think that something changed in the lifestyle of the Northern people since we got obsessed with their lifestyle.
-People just started to advertise it more intense and this book came out as a perfect timing.
+People just started to advertise it more intense and this book came out as perfect timing.
 But overall is a nice and easy read.
 As I mentioned, nothing fancy about it, just a nice read to find out more about a new culture and its (happy) lifestyle.